 Your doctor will give you eye drops to use in the days after surgery, and it is vital for you to use those drops instead of rubbing or scratching your eyes when they feel dry.
 Rubbing your eyes can disturb the flap created during surgery, and that can cause even more pain and complication.

 You may be sent home with shields covering your eyes, and it is vital to keep those shields in place until your doctor tells you to remove them.
 This is especially important if you plan to spend the day of surgery sleeping.
 Rubbing your eyes on sheets or blankets could disturb your eyes, and shields are designed to protect you.
 Do not take them off until your doctor tells you it is safe to do so.
+The faster flap healing occurs, the closer you will be to full recovery.

 Symptoms of pain tend to peak about four days after surgery, according to an article published in Graefe's Archive for Clinical and Experimental Ophthalmology.
 You may have pain medications to help you move through this period, or you may find that staying in a cool, dark room and sleeping helps your eye pain to subside.
 If the pain grows severe, notify your doctor.
 You may need an examination to ensure that you are not experiencing a problem with your surgery site.